 One Hand Is Better Than Two

 Avoid the urge to handshake with two hands.
-It is always better in business introductions to use only one hand – your right hand – for the shake.
+It is always better in business introductions to only use one hand—your right hand—for the shake.
 The use of two hands with strangers is seen as intrusive, and too personal.
 In fact, a two-handed shake is called the “politician’s shake,” because it appears artificially friendly when used on people you barely know.

 Shaking a Sweaty Hand

 If you shake hands with someone who has sweaty palms, do not immediately wipe your hands on your clothing, handkerchief, or tissue.
 It will further embarrass the other person, who is probably already aware they have sweaty hands.
-You can discretely wipe them on something after you are out of site, and wash them later.
+You can discretely wipe them on something after you are out of sight and wash them later.

 Ending a Handshake

 End the handshake after 3-4 seconds or 2-3 pumps.
 To avoid creating an awkward moment, your shake should end before the oral introduction exchange does.
-Without conversation taking place during the entire handshake, it becomes too intimate and can feel more like hand holding.
+Without conversation taking place during the entire handshake, it becomes too intimate and can feel more like hand-holding.